When to Act, Ask, or Learn: Uncertainty-Aware Policy Steering: Appendix

 \subsection{Real Robot (Hardware)}

-\para{Hardware setup} Fig.~\ref{fig:hardware_setup} shows the setup for our real-world task of placing a cup into a bin.
+\para{Hardware setup: PnP Cup} Fig.~\ref{fig:hardware_setup} shows the setup for our real-world task of placing a cup into a bin.
 On the table, a green cup is positioned in front of two orange bins: the left bin is marked ``clean'' with a pink tag, and the right bin is marked ``dirty'' with a yellow tag.
 Both the left-view and wrist-view images have dimensions of $1920\times1080$.
 The height is zero-padded to match the width, and the resulting square images are resized to $256\times256$ for input to the policy and world model.
 To achieve the goal of placing the cup in a bin, the robot can complete the task in two ways by selecting either the left or right bin, as shown in Fig.~\ref{fig:hardware_rollout}.

+\para{Hardware setup: Insert Block} The second real-world task requires greater precision: a purple block with a cylindrical base sits on a table in front of a white base with four round holes; the goal is to place the block into the user-specified hole.
+A RealSense camera captures a front view ($640\times480$) and a Zed camera captures a wrist view ($1280\times720$).
+For each, the width is cropped from the center to match the height, yielding a square image that is then resized to $256\times256$ for input to the diffusion policy and world model.
+As shown in Fig.~\ref{fig:hardware_rollout}, the robot places the block in either the top-left or top-right hole.

 \para{Task Instructions} We divide the different instructions a user might give for the robot to complete the task into two categories: 1) \emph{straightforward} scenarios; 2) \emph{ambiguous} scenarios.
-In Table~\ref{tab:straightforward_hardware_instruction} and Table~\ref{tab:ambiguous_hardware_instruction}, we list all task instructions used to construct the calibration dataset.
+In Table~\ref{tab:straightforward_hardware_instruction} and Table~\ref{tab:ambiguous_hardware_instruction}, we list all task instructions used to construct the calibration dataset for \textbf{PnP Cup} task.
+In Table~\ref{tab:ambiguous_block_instruction}, we list all task instructions used to construct the calibration dataset for \textbf{Insert Block} task.
 The instructions at test-time are randomly sampled from this same set of instructions.

 \para{Prompts} In our proposed framework and corresponding baselines, we use a VLM for a variety of purposes.
 Therefore, we list all the prompts we use in our experiments.

 Specifically, to enable the VLM to serve as a behavior narration translator $\vlmtrans$, we use the prompt listed in Fig.~\ref{fig:hardware_prompt_translate_grasp} during the grasping phase and Fig.~\ref{fig:hardware_prompt_translate_place} during the placing phase in our hardware settings.
 For VLM verification in our Forewarn baseline, we follow prior work~\cite{wu2025foresight} by directly prompting the VLM to select an option.
 The prompts are listed in Fig.~\ref{fig:hardware_prompt_forewarn_verifier}.